-Project Number: 2020-P6 Lee Austin Park Improvements - Plan/ Design (Moved from 20-21)
+Project Number: 2020-P6 Lee Austin Park Improvements - Plan/ Design

 Description: Design and development of construction plans for Lee Austin Park.
 Planning will need to be coordinated with the Downtown Development Authority, Consumers Energy, and the railroad, and with the Maple Street roadway and bridge repairs scheduled for 2024-2025 and 2025-2026 fiscal years (2025 spring-fall construction season).